Concordia Hospital: 1050 Concordia Avenue

-In 2000, the hospital opened a new 26-bed unit.
+The 2000s saw the hospital opening a new 26-bed unit to help face the growing demands.
 This unit included a 14-bed Orthopedic Post Acute Surgical Unit, which was the first of its kind in Winnipeg, and a 12-bed Rehabilitation Unit.
 In late 2001, the Manitoba Nurses Union sent notice to nurses in the province asking nurses not to apply for jobs at Concordia hospital, citing continued management violations of the collective agreement.
 This action, which the union referred to as "greylisting", was the first of its kind in the province.
 In 2005, the Manitoba government made the hospital a centre of excellence in hip and knee replacements.

-The hospital's Emergency Room underwent a $3.6-million renovation in 2008, increasing the size by nearly 2000 sqft.
+The hospital's Emergency Room underwent a $3.6-million renovation in 2008 increasing the size of the ER by nearly 2000 sqft.
 The renovation included increased space for the triage area, minor treatment rooms and admitting desk, as well as the addition of counseling rooms and improvement of the medication rooms.
 The upgrades included the addition of an Emergency Department Information System (EDIS) which tracks information on patients that visit the ER.
 In 2015, the hospital had the longest recorded ER waits of any hospital in Canada, with 90% of patients in the ER being seen by a doctor within 7 hours.

-In 2019, Concordia Hospital's emergency room was transitioned to an urgent care centre, despite local protest.
+Concordia Hospital's emergency room was transitioned to an urgent care centre instead of a full service ER and caused frustrations and concern in the community as residents would now have to drive further to either the Health Sciences Centre or the St. Boniface Hospital to access emergency care.